arndRemy/2020a_IMT_SSH_mapping_NATL60_1/ReadMe.md

 ## Motivation

 The goal is to investigate how to best reconstruct sequences of Sea Surface Height (SSH) maps from partial satellite altimetry observations.
 This data challenge follows an _Observation System Simulation Experiment_ framework: "Real" full SSH are from a numerical simulation with a realistic, high-resolution ocean circulation model: the reference simulation.
 Satellite observations are simulated by sampling the reference simulation based on realistic orbits of past, existing or future altimetry satellites.
-A baseline reconstruction method is provided, namely optimal interpolation (see below), and the practical goal of the challenge is:
+A baseline reconstruction method is provided, namely optimal interpolation (see below), and some practical goals will have to be defined in this challenge such as:
 * to beat this baseline according to scores also described below and in Jupyter notebooks.
 * to build a webpage where other teams can dynamically run their method and confront their performance scores to other methods
+* to allow pangeo binder link work on a distant virtual machine with GPU capabilities to ease the reproduction of DL methods

 The datasets are hosted [here](https://s3.eu-central-1.wasabisys.com/melody) with Wasabi Cloud Storage solution, see below to see how to download the public datasets.